Seraphinite Gemstone Information

 Seraphinite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 Seraphinite is sometimes referred to as "the angel stone" or "angel's wing stone" and is said to possess a great deal of spiritual energy that brings the physical self into harmony with the emotional self.
 Many years ago, seraphinite was worn as an amulet to prevent snake bites.
 Seraphinite is thought to encourage the flow of energy in the body and release blockages.
 It is also considered to be helpful in encouraging positive energy, harmony and balance.
 Physically, seraphinite is associated with healthy cells and is beneficial for the blood, heart and lungs.
 Additionally, some believe that seraphinite aids detoxification, stimulates the metabolism, encourages weight loss and releases muscular tension.
 In traditional Hindu belief systems, seraphinite is linked to Anahata or the heart chakra, which governs decision making, the emotions and love.
 In feng shui, seraphinite is believed to bring wood energy, which is associated with new developments, health and vitality.

-Seraphinite Gemstone and Jewellery Design Ideas Back to Top
+Seraphinite Gemstone and Jewelry Design Ideas Back to Top

-Seraphinite Gemstone Jewellery Care and Cleaning Back to Top
+Seraphinite Gemstone Jewelry Care and Cleaning Back to Top

-Always remove any seraphinite gems or jewellery before exercising, playing sports or engaging in vigorous household chores.
-When storing your seraphinite, store it separately from other gems and jewellery to prevent scratches and fractures.
-It is best to wrap your stones using a soft cloth and place them into a fabric-lined jewellery box for extra protection.
+Always remove any seraphinite gems or jewelry before exercising, playing sports or engaging in vigorous household chores.
+When storing your seraphinite, store it separately from other gems and jewelry to prevent scratches and fractures.
+It is best to wrap your stones using a soft cloth and place them into a fabric-lined jewelry box for extra protection.